Top oil producers to meet amid record crude prices

 “It would halt exports of natural gas to Europe even more.
 Natural gas and power prices in Europe would be much higher than the current extremely high prices we have now,” he told AFP.

-In the Middle East, Yemen's Iran-backed Houthi rebels -- which have frequently targeted Saudi Arabia -- launched two missile attacks on the United Arab Emirates this month.
+In the Middle East, Yemen’s Iran-backed Huthi rebels — which have frequently targeted Saudi Arabia — launched two missile attacks on the United Arab Emirates this month.

-The Emirates has had a major role in the Saudi-led military coalition backing Yemen's internationally recognised government against the Houthis.
+The Emirates has had a major role in the Saudi-led military coalition backing Yemen’s internationally recognised government against the Huthis.

 Besides the geopolitical uncertainties, analysts have noted that OPEC nations and other key producers are struggling to meet targets to lift output by 400,000 barrels a month, adding to the upward pressure on prices.